Everything We Know About Netflix's 'Cobra Kai' Season 4

 "COVID has thrown a wrench into everyone's plans for exactly when production begins," he said in the interview.
 "But our expectation is in early 2021, we will be in production.
 We are just keeping our heads down and making sure that the story makes sense and the scripts are solid and getting our ducks in a row so the moment that everything looks good, we can begin."

 Is there a trailer for Cobra Kai Season 4?No, and you won't see one for a while.
-They've still got to shoot all of the new season, so don't expect to see a trailer until later this year at the earliest.
+They've still got to shoot all of the new season, so don't expect to see a trailer until later this year.

 Who in the cast is returning for Season 4?Obviously, it wouldn't be Cobra Kai without Daniel and Johnny, who have begun to set aside their differences and started working together.
 Ralph Macchio and William Zabka will be returning, along with Martin Kove, whose villainous John Kreese, we learned in Season 3, has been a bad dude since he served in Vietnam.
 Look for that storyline to grow even more complex in the coming season.